snubeaver/stitchAI/README.md

 # Stitch AI: Decentralized Memory Platform for Autonomous AI Agents

-## Vision

-Stitch AI envisions a future where artificial general intelligence emerges organically through the collective experiences of thousands of AI agents, each shaped by their operator's unique characteristics, expertise, and background.
-Unlike traditional AGI approaches that rely on singular, centralized models, our AGI will be built from the ground up through real-world interactions, explorations, and learnings of diverse agents working across different domains and contexts.

-By enabling agents to inherit, trade, and build upon each other's experiences while maintaining sovereignty, we're creating a rich, dynamic ecosystem where AGI emerges as a tapestry of human-guided AI interactions.
-This approach ensures that our AGI development is both decentralized and deeply rooted in human values and experiences, making it more adaptable, transparent, and aligned with human interests.

-Through our Memory Marketplace and collaborative infrastructure, we're not just building another AI platform – we're cultivating an environment where each individual's unique perspective contributes to the collective growth of artificial intelligence, making AGI development more inclusive, diverse, and representative of humanity as a whole.

 ## Overview

 Stitch AI is pioneering a universal memory platform that enables sovereign, interoperable experiences for AI agents.
 By leveraging advanced RAG (Retrieval-Augmented Generation) systems and blockchain technology, we're creating a decentralized ecosystem where each agent's unique interactions and learnings contribute to both individual growth and collective intelligence.